 Hey, spills and stains happen to the best of us.
 Make sure that you come to your photoshoot equipped with an extra shirt or hair tie or anything else you think might go awry from the time you leave your hotel or house until your photoshoot begins.

-Family Photo Ideas
+Family Photo Shoot Ideas

-Family photography is one of the many joys on the internet– who doesn’t love laughing along at those viral awkward family photos?
+Family photography is one of the many joys on the internet – who doesn’t love laughing along at those viral awkward family photos?
 To avoid your family photoshoot becoming the next meme, check out the following tips for a flawless session.

 So you have a family vacation coming up?
 All the family’s coming?
 Your itinerary is probably filled with beachside barbecues, lazy days by the ocean and possibly even a rainy day board game or two.
 But among all the family bonding, why not capture a little bit of the love on camera?
 Don’t think a family vacation photoshoot is right for your crew?
-Here are three reasons we think you should go for it.

 To take advantage of all of the above benefits of a family photo shoot, you’re going to want a professional by your side.
 They can make sure everyone looks their best, direct the posing and herd the cats while you reap the rewards — namely, everyone thanking you for thinking of it in the first place and then the loads of compliments you get when everyone sees the prints.
 Better snag your favorite photo fast, before your sister-in-law claims it for her Christmas card first.

 There’s a reason nostalgia exists.
 We always think back to the way things were.
 Capture the ways things are now, so you have something to look back on later.
 You never know which family members will move away, how people will change as they grow up or, sadly, who might not make it to the next family vacation.
 We also know that it may be hard to fit in a photoshoot during your busy vacation schedule.
 If this is the case, consider a mini session to get some frame-worthy moments captured in less than 30 minutes.

-Choose the Best Photo Spots
+Choose the Best Family Photo Spots

 Nothing can ruin a nice family photoshoot faster than having a bunch of random folks in the way!
 Be sure to choose a beach that you know won’t be particularly crowded.
-Better yet, do a family beach photoshoot in the off season!
+Better yet, do a family beach photoshoot in the offseason!
 That’ll ensure you’ll have plenty of room to move about and take tons of photos without anyone photobombing.

-What to Wear to a Family Photoshoot
+What to Wear for Family Photos

-You know the one…it’s the go-to family photo outfit.
+You know the one… it’s the go-to family photo outfit.
 White shirt, khakis.
 Step away from the khakis, sir.
 This year, go with a pop of color.
 Just make sure everyone’s colors cohesively match.
 You’ll be glad you did when your photos have more personality and just a little pizazz.
 Just make sure that everyone’s comfortable, especially the kiddos for their photoshoot outfits.

 If you’re looking to have perfect family beach photos that you’ll look back on for years to come, make sure y’all are looking good!
 Whether you decide that the guys will wear one color and the girls another, or you put the kids in one color and adults in another, there are so many ways to have fun coordinating your outfits.
 You can keep it real simple and have everyone wear the same color– white is always a great choice for a beach photoshoot!

-Family Photoshoot Poses
+Family Photo Shoot Poses

 How Much Does a Family Photographer Cost?